History of Peru: Inca Empire (1438–1532)

-Machu Picchu (Quechua for "old peak"; sometimes called the "Lost City of the Incas") is a well-preserved pre-Columbian Inca ruin located on a high mountain ridge above the Urubamba Valley, about 70 km (44 mi) northwest of Cusco.
+Machu Picchu (sometimes called the "Lost City of the Incas") is a well-preserved pre-Columbian Inca ruin located on a high mountain ridge above the Urubamba Valley, about 70 km (44 mi) northwest of Cusco.
 Elevation measurements vary depending on whether the data refer to the ruin or the extremity of the mountain; Machu Picchu tourist information reports the elevation as 2,350 m (7,711 ft)[1].
 Forgotten for centuries by the outside world (although not by locals), it was brought back to international attention by Yale archaeologist Hiram Bingham III.
 Bingham, often cited as the inspiration for Indiana Jones, "scientifically rediscovered" the site in 1911 and brought international attention to the site with his best-selling book Lost City of the Incas.
+However, Agustín Lizárraga already reached the site on July 14, 1902 and left the inscription "A. Lizárraga 1902" on the Temple of Three Windows.
 Peru is pursuing legal efforts to retrieve thousands of artifacts that Bingham removed from the site and sold to the current owners at Yale University.

-Although Machu Picchu is by far the most well known internationally, Peru boasts of many other sites where the modern visitor can see extensive and well-preserved ruins, remnants of the Inca-period and even older constructions.
-Much of the Inca architecture and stonework found at these sites continues to confound archaeologists.
-For example, at Sacsaywaman in Cusco, the zig-zag-shaped walls are composed of massive boulders fitted precisely to one another's irregular, angular shapes.
-No mortar holds them together, but nonetheless they have remained solid through the centuries, surviving earthquakes that flattened many of the colonial constructions of Cusco.
-Damage to the walls visible today was mainly inflicted during battles between the Spanish and the Inca, as well as later, in the colonial era.
-As Cusco grew, the walls of Sacsaywaman were partially dismantled, the site becoming a convenient source of construction materials for the city's newer inhabitants.
-It is still not known how these stones were shaped and smoothed, lifted on top of one another, or fitted together by the Incas; it is also unknown how they transported the stones to the site in the first place.
-The stone used is not native to the area and most likely came from mountains many kilometers away.

-Spanish Era
+Spanish era

 Spanish conquest (1532–1572)

+The word Peru may be derived from Birú, the name of a local ruler who lived near the Bay of San Miguel, Panama, in the early 16th century.
+When his possessions were visited by Spanish explorers in 1522, they were the southernmost part of the New World yet known to Europeans.
+Thus, when Francisco Pizarro explored the regions farther south, they came to be designated Birú or Peru.
+An alternative history is provided by the contemporary writer Inca Garcilasco de la Vega, son of an Inca princess and a conquistador.
+He says the name Birú was that of a common Indian happened upon by the crew of a ship on an exploratory mission for governor Pedro Arias de Ávila, and goes on to relate many more instances of misunderstandings due to the lack of a common language.
+The Spanish Crown gave the name legal status with the 1529 Capitulación de Toledo, which designated the newly encountered Inca Empire as the province of Peru.
+Under Spanish rule, the country adopted the denomination Viceroyalty of Peru, which became Republic of Peru after independence.

 When the Spanish landed in 1531, Peru's territory was the nucleus of the highly developed Inca civilization.
 Centered at Cuzco, the Inca Empire extended over a vast region, stretching from southwest Ecuador to northern Chile.

 Francisco Pizarro and his brothers were attracted by the news of a rich and fabulous kingdom.
 In 1532, they arrived in the country, which they called Peru.
 (The forms Biru, Pirú, and Berú are also seen in early records.)
 According to Raúl Porras Barrenechea, Peru is not a Quechuan nor Caribbean word, but Indo-Hispanic or hybrid.